jules2689/trudeau/docs/2020-04-18/post_news.md

 **Question**:

 I have a very specific question about personal protective equipment at theborder.
-Have you received a guarantees from the American government that 3m and other americancompanies will be able to export medical supplies and protective equipment to Canada?will we be able to import thesesupplies from americancompanies?have you received a guaranteefrom that effect from theamerican government?will we be able to receivemedical supplies and especiallypersonal protective equipment?
+Have you received a guarantees from the American government that 3m and other americancompanies will be able to export medical supplies and protective equipment to Canada? will we be able to import these supplies from americancompanies? have you received a guarantee from that effect from theamerican government? will we be able to receive medical supplies and especially personal protective equipment?

 **Answer**:

 Minister duclous.
-S.the word word is vigilant.
+S. the word word is vigilant.
-These past few weeks, we haveobserved that essential goodsincluding medicine have beenable to flow across the bordervery well, but the motto isvigilance.
+These past few weeks, we have observed that essential goods including medicine have be enable to flow across the border very well, but the motto isvigilance.
-Yes, we have a very goodrelationship with the americangovernment, but thisrelationship will continue to beput to the test over the nextfew weeks.
+Yes, we have a very good relationship with the americangovernment, but this relationship will continue to be put to the test over the next few weeks.
-We will remain vigilant to ensure that our Canada-United Statesrelationship, which is currentlyvery strong, we will ensure thatit continues to remain strong inthe next few weeks.
+We will remain vigilant to ensure that our Canada-United States relationship, which is currentlyvery strong, we will ensure thatit continues to remain strong inthe next few weeks.
 The essential discussion inaction that we have around thetransit of medical goods and ithink we first must admit thatthings are going quite well withefforts on both sides of thefrontier, meaning we havemedical goods in both directions in the current crisis.
 This being said, we need to bevigilant because thatrelationship is going to betested for the rest of thecrisis.
 We have citizens on both sidesof the border that are anxious, that are in need of beingreassured and that's exactlywhat the responsibility of thefellow government is, is to notonly to provide the essentialflow of those medical goods butalso to reassure Canadians thatwe will always be working in therelationship and movement ofthose goods.